Governor withdraws emergency order for telescope protesters

-HONOLULU (AP) - Hawaii’s governor has rescinded an emergency proclamation put in place to deal with telescope protesters who are blocking the access road to the summit of Mauna Kea.
+HONOLULU (AP) - Hawaii’s governor on Tuesday rescinded an emergency proclamation put in place to deal with Native Hawaiian protesters who are blocking a road to prevent the construction of a giant telescope at a mountain summit they consider sacred.

-Gov. David Ige says Tuesday that there is no immediate plan to move construction equipment up the mountain and hopes that withdrawing the emergency order will ease tensions as two hurricanes approach the state.
+Gov. David Ige said there were no immediate plans to move heavy equipment to Mauna Kea’s summit.
+He also noted two hurricanes were approaching that could affect the protest area and the rest of the state.

+Hurricane Erick, approaching from the east, is forecast to pass south of the Big Island later this week.
+Following right after is Hurricane Flossie, which appears on track to come close to the islands early next week.

+“For the safety of all involved, we want to deescalate activities,” Ige said at a news conference.

-The emergency proclamation was enacted on July 17 to give law enforcement more authority to close areas of the mountain and to use additional National Guard troops to help deliver construction gear.
+The governor declared an emergency on July 17 to give law enforcement more authority to close areas of the mountain and to use additional National Guard troops to help deliver construction gear.

-Telescope opponents have blocked the Mauna Kea access road for 16 days because some Native Hawaiians say the summit of the volcano is sacred.

-The site is considered among the best places on Earth for astronomy.
+The protest to stop the Thirty Meter Telescope is in its 16th day.

+Ige said the state and county would continue their efforts after the storms pass to allow the telescope to be built.
+Ige has asked Hawaii County Mayor Harry Kim to lead talks to find common ground.

 Sign up for Daily Newsletters